Over the years, I have collected phone habits that can help to reduce screen time and to establish healthier phone habits.

 So without further ado, here’s my list (and my most effective tip at the bottom):

-Reply using notifications, instead of opening the app: This helps you to stay away from distractions within the apps while still replying quickly.
+This trick helps you to stay away from distractions within the apps while still replying quickly.
 You can pull down or long press a notification to show the reply sheet.
 Not only Messaging apps are supported, also Instagram for example.
-This helps you to stay away from other distractions that might pop up once you open the app itself: Because Instagram and Twitter know exactly whay you like and how to capture your attention within seconds.
+This helps you to stay away from other distractions that might pop up once you open the app itself: Because Instagram and Twitter know exactly what you like and how to capture your attention within seconds.

 Use the share sheet to share items, instead of opening the social media app itself.
+You can directly post to Instagram, to your Story, or send as direct message.
 Another positive effect: You don‘t need to grant Instagram or Facebook access to your photo library.

 Be aware, content you post is part of the reason why your friends spend more time on social media.
 Instead, write them a letter!
 Or call them.
 Or at least send them a personal message.
 Posting less also gives you fewer reasons to open the apps, to check reactions, comments and other notifications related to your postings.